• Skip to primary navigation

 Employers not only demand expertise in a domain; they also require proof of qualifications.
 Therefore, having a practical and theoretical knowledge of machine learning and neural networks makes a candidate very competitive.
 There is also high academic competition within each program.
 Some students may find the mathematics of machine learning theory more challenging than their full-time jobs, with backpropagation and partial derivatives typically required in a machine learning curriculum.
 Enrolled students may need to increase their concentration, focus, and attention levels to remain competitive in their machine learning coursework and complete the master’s program with high marks.

-How much can I make with master’s in machine learning?
+How much can I make with a master’s in machine learning?

 What kind of jobs do machine learning graduates get?